Linda Berlin, Director

 Ginger Nickerson joined the Center for Sustainable Agriculture in 2010 to provide technical assistance and educational support to produce growers on Good Agricultural Practices (GAPs) and food safety.
 Ginger (aka “Virginia”) has worked as a field hand on a wide range of farms, from a large scale conventional diversified farm in Massachusetts, to an organic vegetable farm, a flower nursery, and an apple orchard in Vermont.
 She has a PhD in Natural Resource Management from the University of Michigan and a BA in Botany from the University of Wisconsin.
 She enjoys any activity that gets her outdoors and hopes to have her own farm someday.

-Ben Waterman, Beginning Farmer, Land Access, and New Farms for New Americans Program Coordinator
+Ben Waterman, Beginning Farmer, Land Access, and New American Farmer and Gardener Program Coordinator

 Ben holds a B.S. in Conservation of Soil, Water, and the Environment from the University of Maryland.
-He became particularly interested in sustainable agriculture issues after working as a coffee farmer in Costa Rica and a dairy farmer in Russia.
-He and his wife recently returned from Malawi, where they served as agricultural extension agents in the Peace Corps.
-They are starting a diversified farm of their own in Johnson, Vermont.
-Ben is excited to be a new part of the Center’s team in developing its Beginning Farmer and Land Access Program.
+He became particularly interested in sustainable agriculture issues after working on coffee farms in Costa Rica and dairy farms in Russia.
+He and his wife served as agricultural extension agents in the Peace Corps in Malawi.
+They now operate a diversified farm in Johnson, Vermont.
+Ben has traveled through the nation and across Vermont assessing soil fertility, water systems and landscapes in the context of farm viability.
+His interests include cross-cultural communications, the building trades, and trombone.
+He is excited to be a part of the Centers team in coordinating services for beginning farmers and developing the New American Farmer program.